Safeguarding Policy

 In most circumstances, individuals who are convicted of offences are regarded as “rehabilitated” after a defined period of time and at that point, their conviction is said to be “spent”.
 Normally, once a conviction is spent, the convicted person does not have to reveal or admit its existence and the conviction is treated as though it had never occurred.
 However, where an individual is required to work with children, young people or vulnerable people, all convictions (whether spent or unspent) will be disclosed by the DBS.

-6. BBC Editorial Guidelines
+6. BBC EDITORIAL GUIDELINES

 Employees working on BBC-branded titles must also be compliant with the BBC’s Editorial Guidelines which set out the BBC’s editorial values and cover all aspects of working with children, including safeguarding the welfare of children.
+You can access the BBC Editorial Guidelines here – https://www.bbc.co.uk/editorialguidelines/

 Any concerns you have that a child or young person may be being “groomed” online must be referred immediately to the Safeguarding Managers.
-Please note that the BBC’s Editorial Guidelines also include specific advice about suspected online grooming.
+Please note that the BBC’s Editorial Guidelines also include specific advice about suspected online grooming..

-We recognise that Our Media’s employees may bring their children to Our Media’s premises for childcare purposes in exceptional circumstances.
+We recognise that Our Media’s employees may bring their children to Our Media’s premises in exceptional circumstances.
 If it is necessary for you to bring your children to the office, you must have the permission of your manager and your children must remain under your direct supervision at all times.

 If your team’s work involves a visit to any nursery, school, youth group or similar establishment, you must send the school or event organisers a copy of Our Media’s Safeguarding Policy before the visit or event.
 At an early stage in the planning of any such visit or event, you must ensure that you have contact details for a nominated person from the school or event organisers who holds responsibility for safeguarding the welfare of children and young people during with the activity (the “Safeguarding Contact”).